ankush-003/CodeFlix/README.md

 # CodeFlix
-A project development web-app where you can work on your projects and manage themn easily
+A project development web-app where you can work on your projects and manage them easily